Perak: Biodiversity

 The jungles of Perak are highly biodiverse.
 The state's main natural park, Royal Belum State Park, covers an area of 117500 hectare in northern Perak.
 It contains 18 species of frog and toad, 67 species of snake, more than 132 species of beetle, 28 species of cicada, 97 species of moth, and 41 species of dragonfly and damselfly.
-The park was further gazetted as National Heritage Site by the federal government in 2012, and was inscribed on the World Heritage Site tentative list of UNESCO in 2017.
+The park was further gazetted as a National Heritage Site by the federal government in 2012, and was inscribed on the World Heritage Site tentative list of UNESCO in 2017.
 Royal Belum State Park also hosts an estimated 304 bird species, including migratory species, in addition to birds endemic to the three forest reserve areas of Pangkor Island.
 Ten hornbill species are found within the area, including large flocks of the plain-pouched hornbill.
 Mammal species include the Seladang, Asian elephant, and Malayan tiger.
 The area is also notable for harbouring high concentrations of at least three Rafflesia species.
 The Pulau Sembilan (Nine Islands) State Park in western Perak covers an area of 214800 hectare.
 Its coral reefs are home to coral reef fish species.
 In addition, 173 freshwater fish species have been identified as native to the state.
 Another natural attraction, the tin-mining ponds in Kinta District, was gazetted as a state park in 2016.
 The Kinta Nature Park, Perak's third state park, covers an area of 395.56 hectare.

 The government of Perak has stated its commitment to protecting its forests to ensure the survival of endangered wildlife species, and to protect biodiversity.
 The Perak Forestry Department is the state body responsible for forest management and preservation.
 In 2013, the state planted some 10.9 million trees under the "26 Million Tree Planting Campaign: One Citizen One Tree", associated with global Earth Day.